DaveSeidel/music-src/Nebulae/instr/Risset_Harmonic_Oscillator/dbRackCsound/README.md

 # Risset Harmonic Oscillator for VCV Rack

-I took the [Risset Harmonic Oscillator](https://github.com/DaveSeidel/music-src/tree/master/Nebulae/instr/Risset_Harmonic_Oscillator) instrument I designed for the Nebulae nodule and ported it to work in the context of DocB's great Csound module for VCV Rack, aka [dbCsound](https://github.com/docb/dbRackCsound).
-This is a great way to prototype Csound code. **NB: this requires v2.0.5 of dbCsound, which has not yet been released in binary form (but is available as source.)** This version of the instrument has slightly different features compared to the Nebulae version.
+I took the [Risset Harmonic Oscillator](https://github.com/DaveSeidel/music-src/tree/master/Nebulae/instr/Risset_Harmonic_Oscillator) instrument I designed for the Nebulae nodule and ported it to work in the context of DocB's great Csound module for VCV Rack, aka [dbRackCsound](https://github.com/docb/dbRackCsound).
+This is a great way to prototype Csound code.
+This version of the instrument has slightly different features compared to the Nebulae version.

+**NB: Requires v2.0.5 or higher of dbRackCsound.**

 The instrument generates audio output using Risset's harmonic arpeggio technique.
 The controls are mapped as follows: